Columbia, SC Car Wreck Lawyers

 Frontal crashes usually occur when a driver has made a serious mistake.
 To prevail in a personal injury claim, a victim typically must prove negligence.
 This can be defined as the failure to use the same amount of care that a reasonable person would use under the same or similar circumstances.
 To prove negligence, a litigant must prove several elements:

 - Duty.
 First, one must establish that the defendant owed the plaintiff a duty of care not to cause an accident.

 - Breach.
 The plaintiff then must establish that the defendant breached this duty.

 - Causation.
 The plaintiff must then demonstrate that the defendant caused the accident.
 There are two types of causation: actual cause and proximate cause.
 Actual cause means that the defendant directly caused the accident.
 Proximate cause means that there was no other interceding cause, such as another driver.

 - Finally, the plaintiff must show that there were sustained physical injuries and/or property loss.

 Hiring an experienced car accident lawyer can greatly increase your chances of a successful car accident claim.

-South Carolina Car Accident Lawyers at Chappell, Smith & Arden Fight for Compensation for Victims of Head-On Collisions
+South Carolina Car Accident Lawyers at Chappell Smith & Arden, P.A.
+Fight for Compensation for Victims of Head-On Collisions